AutoCAD scale calculator

 Frequently asked questions

 1/4" = 1'-0" equals a scale factor of 1:48.
-In AutoCAD, this means 1 unit in paper space equals 48 units in model space.
-For viewports, use zoom scale 1/48XP or 0.020833XP.
+In AutoCAD, 1 unit in paper space equals 48 units in model space.
+For viewports, use ZOOM 1/48XP or 0.020833XP.
+Set DIMSCALE to 48 for correct dimension sizing.

 DIMSCALE multiplies all dimension sizes in model space.
 If your viewport is at 1/4" scale (1:48), set DIMSCALE to 48 so dimensions display and plot correctly.
 Alternatively, use annotative dimensions.